The Best New Christmas Movies on Hallmark

 In this romantic holiday movie executive-produced by Blake Shelton, a woman named Elizabeth (Holland Roden) receives an emotional message meant for someone else.
 Three Wise Men and a Baby actor Tyler Hynes and singer Tenille Townes also star.

-Next showtime is Dec.
-24 at 10 p.m.
-ET/9 p.m.
+Next showtime is Jan.
+26 at 7 p.m.
+ET/6 p.m.
 Central on the Hallmark Movies & Mysteries channel.

 The full schedule of 2022 Hallmark Christmas movies